menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

   <DNSServerAddress value="192.0.2.1"/>

-Save the file, and then restart Men&Mice DNS Server Controller using :menuselection:`Administrative Tools --> Services` in Windows.
+Save the file, and then restart Micetro DNS Server Controller using :menuselection:`Administrative Tools --> Services` in Windows.
 Then also restart Men&Mice Central, so that it can cache the zone's contents.

 .. note::
   For Active Directory-integrated zones, other domain controllers running Microsoft DNS do not need to get zone transfers.
 This is because the zone data is replicated through LDAP, rather than through zone transfers.
 Thus, for an AD-integrated zone, the zone transfer restriction list might need only the server's own address.